andreav/swgit/doc/readme/_build/text/readme.arch.txt

         swgit stabilize --stb

-   Plase refere to *Reporting on INT/stable* for more informations.
+   Please refer to *Reporting on INT/stable (STB labels)* for more informations.

 **8. FIX branch (/FIX/)**